-In 2019/20 more than 900 students started one of the eight level three or level six TAC apprenticeships at one of our training providers.
-Find out more about our level 3 and level 6 standards below.
+In 2019/20 more than 900 students were enrolled on one of the eight level three or level six TAC apprenticeship standards, more than 300 of which were with one of our 16 recommended training providers.
+Find out more about our standards below.

 WHAT PEOPLE SAY